Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computer-Vision.md

 ## DL in Stereo

 > Look into the classic pipeline, see where is the hacky part, replace with a trained NN.
+> (Hacky part is where human brain learns from data and experience, and inject some prior to it.
+NN can do that with data. )